SSA suggests an experience, not a permanent identity. It implies a set of feelings, not a way of life.

-It’s about aligning our sexuality with our faith, values, morals and life goals — rather than the other way around!
+It’s about aligning our sexual choices with our faith, values, morals and life goals — rather than the other way around!

 Yes, for some of us, doing this work has resulted in a shift in the nature of our sexuality, and even in a decrease in the intensity with which we experience same-sex attractions.
 (See “Does Sexuality Ever Shift?”)
 But these tend to be byproducts of doing other personal-healing or personal-growth work, rather than the focus.